-Unrealistic timescales for buying your home
+Unrealistic timescales for purchasing your home

 Scammers and fraudsters promise very short timescales for a reason — to win your business.
 Once you’ve signed an agreement (something you should never do), you’re at the mercy of the house buyer.

-Exclusivity contracts or tie-ins
+Exclusivity contracts or tie-in options

 A reputable, trustworthy ‘we buy any house’ company will never ask you to sign up at the beginning of the process.
-Indeed, you should only be fully committed to proceeding with the sale once you’ve signed a purchase contract.
+Indeed, you should only be fully committed to proceeding with the transaction once you’ve signed a purchase contract.
 Before then, you should be free to compare offers and change your mind.

 Can I still sell if my home needs improvements?